 Does a limo seem out of your price range?
 You are not alone!
 If you want to get yourself to prom, without driving or being chauffeured by your parents, there are a few other options: Town cars can accommodate 4 passengers and often have lower reservation time requirements.
 Standard SUVs are also an option and can typically handle up to 6 passengers.
 Occasionally, customers request van service and this is certainly an option as well.

 What to expect: Prom packages will vary by company and you should ask if the price quoted includes gratuity.
 Sales tax is not charged on prom services in Connecticut and this should not be included in any CT limousine quote you receive.
 Additionally, we encourage you to take the time and go see the limo you are interested in reserving.
 Take your friends and make an afternoon of it.
 This way, you guarantee something circa 1984 doesn’t show up, blasting 80’s tunes on its only modern feature, a satellite radio up front with the chauffeur.
-You can come and do a satellite tour here.
 Additionally, you likely will not find too many companies willing to provide pick-up and drop-off service.
 Yes, this may be what you want to pay for, however, please understand that a significant amount of time goes into preparing the limousine for service, getting to/from the pick-up point and clean-up after the vehicle has been used.

 Get it in writing: Contracts are designed to protect you the consumer as well as the business offering service.
 If you will be contracting for limousine, party bus or any other transportation services get everything in writing.
 Additional items to ask about include extra time with the vehicles, deposits, payment options (cash, credit cards, etc) and timeframes and if there are any mileage charges.